akshitmanocha/Study-Spark/README.md

 - **Experiment with Larger Models:** While `gemma-3-270m-it` is a solid baseline, using a more powerful model like `gemma-3-9b-it` or other large open-source models could significantly improve performance.
 - **Refine the Dataset:** The quality of the fine-tuned model is directly tied to the training data.
 The synthetic data generation pipeline could be enhanced to create a larger, more diverse, and more accurate dataset.
+- **Performance Note:** Due to resource constraints, the current fine-tuned LLM does not perform optimally.
+However, this prototype is designed to be highly cost-efficient and effective when scaled with more computational resources.

 ### 2. RAG Pipeline Enhancements